Reducing the Risk of Contracting Flus and Colds With Aromatherapy

 Flu and Cold Fighting Methods Using Essential Oils

-Below is a quick list of ways that you can use aromatherapy to help stay as cold and flu-free as possible.
+Below is a quick list of ways that you can use aromatherapy to help with your efforts to stay as cold and flu-free as possible.
 Look to the end of this article for a list of antibacterial, anti-viral, expectorant and decongestant essential oils.

 If you are new to aromatherapy and the use of essential oils, read about Essential Oil Safety, and learn as much as you can about essential oils by reading through AromaWeb's Article Archive area.
-Aromatherapy is not a substitute for proper medical care and cannot replace your doctor/medical professional/medications when needed.
+Essential oils should not be used as a substitute for proper medical attention and medications when needed.
+Essential oils should also not be relied upon as a way to stay completely illness free.
+There is no gurantee that any of these methods mentioned here will prevent you from getting sick.

-Regular diffusion of essential oils, especially those that are antibacterial and anti-viral can naturally help to rid your environment of the microbes that can make you and your family sick.
+Regular diffusion of essential oils, especially those that are antibacterial and anti-viral can naturally help to reduce the number of microbes in your household that can make you and your family sick.

-When you are sick, diffusing essential oils that are expectorants and decongestants can be especially helpful.
+When you are sick, diffusing essential oils that are expectorants and decongestants can be helpful.

-Room mists are a good substitute for use of a diffuser when you are traveling or don't have the time to setup or operate your diffuser.
+Room mists are a good substitute for use of a diffuser when you are traveling or don't have the time to set up or operate your diffuser.
 You can create or purchase aromatherapy room mists that are specially created to help combat germs yet still offer a pleasant aroma.
+Natural room mists, however, aren't typically formally tested for effectiveness and are probably not as effective as commercial sprays that have been formally tested.

 Natural and nearly all-natural surface sprays made with essential oils help to keep the surfaces that you and your family touch free of germs.
 You can make them yourself inexpensively or purchase them ready made.